 Here are a few tips for safety razor beginners:

 The key to not cutting yourself is to go slowly.
 You don’t really need to apply much pressure to the razor, just use the weight of the handle to guide you.
 It’s really all about shaving with the proper angle so that the blade cuts the hair.
 You might have to fiddle with the angle in the beginning until you find what works.
 I was so used to shaving mindlessly with my disposable razor but realized quickly that I needed to pay close attention while shaving with my safety razor those first few tries.
-Use short, smooth strokes.
+For a smoother shave, use short, gentle strokes.
 This will also help prevent you from cutting yourself!

 Do lather really well before use

+Did you know there’s an eco friendly alternative to shaving cream in aerosol cans?
 My Christmas gift came with a shave soap bar which lathers really well, but I think you could use a regular bar soap just as easily, as long as it has a strong lather.
-My shave soap bar was packaged in plastic wrap, yuck! 🙁 Fortunately, now you can find a plastic free, handmade ,organic shave soap bar in the Tiny Yellow Bungalow shop that is fantastic!
-This one is really gentle and comes wrapped in flower seed paper that you can plant to grow wildflowers.
+My shaving bar was shipped in plastic packaging, bleh! 🙁 Fortunately, now you can find a plastic free, handmade, organic shaving soap bar (and other cool eco friendly products) in the Tiny Yellow Bungalow online store that is fantastic!
+This one is really gentle (great for sensitive skin) and comes wrapped in flower seed paper that you can plant to grow wildflowers.
 Score!